Copywriter or content creator?

 Content marketing has actually proven to be more effective than traditional outbound marketing, offering brands and businesses far greater ROI than traditional advertising

-There’s no reason to suggest the qualities of a copywriter and a content creator can’t exist in the same person.
-In fact, it could be argued that is perhaps why the two terms have become conflated.
-If you ask for a copywriter, and the person you’re asking is capable and willing to produce a blog post with imagery and some supporting social media posts, you’ve got what you needed, and you might not necessarily have been made aware that the service you’ve just paid for is content creation.
+There’s nothing to suggest the qualities of a copywriter and a content creator can’t exist in the same person.
+In fact, it could be argued that’s perhaps why the two terms have become conflated.
+If you ask for a copywriter, and the person you’re asking is capable of and willing to produce a blog post with imagery and some supporting social media posts, you’ve got what you needed, and you might not necessarily have been made aware that the service you’ve just paid for is content creation.
 You probably don’t care either.
 And neither will the content creator, who has bagged themselves a lovely new client and got paid for the work they’ve done.

 If you ask for a copywriter, and the person you’re asking is capable and willing to produce a blog post with imagery and some supporting social media posts, you’ve got what you needed, and you might not necessarily have been made aware that the service you’ve just paid for is content creation.